Geography of Lithuania: Natural resources

 Lithuania has an abundance of limestone, clay, quartz sand, gypsum sand, and dolomite, which are suitable for making high-quality cement, glass, and ceramics.
 There also is an ample supply of mineral water, but energy sources and industrial materials are all in short supply.
 Oil was discovered in Lithuania in the 1950s, but only a few wells operate, and all that do are located in the western part of the country.
 It is estimated that the Baltic Sea shelf and the western region of Lithuania hold commercially viable amounts of oil, but if exploited this oil would satisfy only about 20 percent of Lithuania's annual need for petroleum products for the next twenty years.
 Lithuania has a large amount of thermal energy along the Baltic Sea coast which could be used to heat hundreds of thousands of homes, as is done in Iceland.
 In addition, iron ore deposits have been found in the southern region of Lithuania.
 But commercial exploitation of these deposits probably would require strip mining, which is environmentally unsound.
 Moreover, exploitation of these resources will depend on Lithuania's ability to attract capital and technology from abroad.

+Lithuania and Denmark are the only countries in Europe, which are fully equipped with fresh groundwater.
+The Lithuanians consume about 0.5 million cubic metres of water per day, which is only 12–14 percent of all explored fresh groundwater resources.
+Water quality in the country is very high and is determined by the fact that drinking water comes from deep layers that are protected from pollution on the surface of the earth.
+Drilling depth usually reaches 30–50 metres, but in Klaipėda Region it even reaches 250 metres.
+Consequently, Lithuania is one of very few European countries where groundwater is used for centralized water supply.
+With a large underground fresh water reserves, Lithuania exports mineral-rich water to other countries.
+Approved mineral water quantity is about 2.7 million cubic metres per year, while production is only 4–5 percent of all mineral water resources.

+Lithuania's capital Vilnius is the only Baltic capital city that uses centralized water supplying from deep water springs, which are protected from pollution and has no nitrates or nitrites that are harmful to the human body.
+Water is cleaned without chemicals in Lithuania.
+About 20% of the consumed water in the state is a non-filtered very high quality water.